mertcerciler/toproffer/README.md

 # Toproffer
 <img src="/assets/logo.jpeg?raw=true">
 Toproffer is a mobile application that allows restaurants to publish their campaigns to customers and allows customers to benefit from those campaigns.
-Frontend of this application is implemented using **Flutter** framework and backend is **Firebase** with **Dart** language.
+Frontend of this application is implemented using **Flutter** framework and backend is **Firebase** with **Dart** programming language.

+## Technical Details

+Toproffer is implemented using **Flutter** and **Google Firebase** with Dart programming language.
+Model View Controller **(MVC)** design pattern is used.
+In order to write a clean code and obey the architecture, **Blocs** are used as controller.
+Also, inherited widgets, namely **providers** are used to not pass around the stuff that we need all over the project, to call them just where we need, instead.
+Also, **Google Map API** is used to handle map feature of our project.
+All of the map is implemented using the Google Map API.

 ## Application Features

 There are two user types in this application.
-One of them is Restaurants, and the other one is Customers.
+One of them is Restaurant, and the other one is Customer.

 ### 1. Restaurants